 Kirk Martin has been the head women's basketball coach at Cedarville University since the 2001-02 season.
-After building the Lady Jackets into one of the top NAIA programs in the country, he turns his attention to the school's first year in NCAA Division II.
+After building the Lady Jackets into one of the top NAIA programs in the country, he has guided them to a successful transition in NCAA Division II.

-Cedarville posted a 24-8 mark during its NCAA provisional year in 2011-12.
-The Jackets were the NCCAA runner-up after winning the Midwest Region banner and they also claimed the Ohio Independent Championship title.
+Cedarville was 20-10 last winter in its first active NCAA season and posted a 24-8 mark during its NCAA provisional year in 2011-12.
+The Jackets captured the NCCAA Midwest Region banner each year, were the 2012 NCCAA runner-up, and also claimed the 2012 Ohio Independent Championship title.

 CU made its eighth and final appearance at the 2011 NAIA Division II National Tournament which featured a surprising run to the quarterfinals.
 The Lady Jackets knocked off perennial powers Saint Francis (Ind.) and Ozarks before losing to unbeaten Davenport to finish the season 24-10.

 Martin guided Cedarville to five straight NAIA national tournament appearances from 2003 through 2007 including back-to-back runner-up finishes in 2004 and 2005.
-The Jackets ended up with a 17-8 record at the event with a semifinals achievement in 2007, quarterfinals efforts in 2006 and 2011, and two second round showings.
+The Jackets ended up with a 17-8 record at the event with a semifinals achievement in 2007, quarterfinals efforts in 2006 and 2011, and a pair of second round showings.